irobot-ros/ros2-performance/proposals/intraprocess_communication.md

 The `IntraProcessManager` class has access to all the ring buffers and has also information about which `Publisher`s and `Subscription`s are connected to each other.

-A new class derived from `rclcpp::Waitable` is defined, denominated `IPCWaitable`.
+A new class derived from `rclcpp::Waitable` is defined, denominated `IntraProcessWaitable`.
 An object of this type is created by each `Subscription` with intra-process communication enabled and it is used to notify the `Subscription` that a new message has been pushed into its ring buffer and that it needs to be processed.